Last Updated on October 23, 2020 by Michael Joseph

-Potatoes are a popular type of vegetable and one of the most significant staple foods in the world.
+Potatoes are a popular type of vegetable and they are one of the most significant staple foods in the world.

 In this article, we will examine the potential benefits and drawbacks of potatoes.

 Are they a nutritious option?

 What Are Potatoes?

 Tubers are an underground storage organ that forms at the bottom of stems from plants.
 Their primary function is to provide nutrients and energy so that the plant can grow.

 Unlike the above-ground parts of the plant, tubers also survive the long and cold winter periods.
 After the winter finishes, the tuber (potato) develops new shoots that allow the plant to grow above-ground parts once more (1).

 They belong to the nightshade family of plants alongside bell peppers, eggplant, and tomatoes.